 In the program’s initial phase, I-Corps Nodes and Sites were funded separately to serve as the backbone of the National Innovation Network.

-From 2011 to 2019, the I-Corps Program consisted of three programs running in parallel: Teams, providing funding for scientists and engineers to explore industrial and societal needs through a standardized curriculum and process; Nodes, consortia of multiple universities responsible for delivering a standardized curriculum; and Sites, universities providing internal institutional support to scientists and engineers.
+Since 2011, the I-Corps Program has consisted of three programs running in parallel: Teams, providing funding for scientists and engineers to explore industrial and societal needs through a standardized curriculum and process; Nodes, consortia of multiple universities responsible for delivering a standardized curriculum; and Sites, universities providing internal institutional support to scientists and engineers.
 There are 99 Sites and nine I-Corps Nodes nationwide:

 - Bay Area Regional I-Corps Node (BA)